Skip to main content

 Genki vs SafetyWing

-SafetyWing wins on: Price (roughly 30-50% cheaper at baseline), simpler signup (no health questionnaire), trip protection benefits (luggage, delays, interruption), home country coverage flexibility, brand recognition in the nomad community, free child coverage.
+SafetyWing wins on: Price (roughly 30-50% cheaper), simpler signup (no health questionnaire), trip protection benefits (luggage, delays, interruption), free child coverage, more flexible home country visits.

 Genki vs Heymondo

-Heymondo wins on: 24/7 medical chat in their app, simpler sign-up without health questionnaire, trip cancellation coverage, gear/electronics protection, better for short trips and vacations.
+Heymondo wins on: 24/7 in-app medical chat, simpler sign-up, trip cancellation coverage, gear/electronics protection.

 Genki Is Ideal For:

 • Long-term digital nomads who travel for 6+ months and want more than emergency-only coverage.
-The Explorer plan replaces the need for local health insurance in most countries.
+Genki Traveler replaces the need for local health insurance in most countries.

-• Expats and remote workers settling abroad for 1-3 years who need comprehensive healthcare access without navigating foreign bureaucracy.
+• Expats and remote workers settling abroad for 1-3 years who need full healthcare access without navigating foreign bureaucracy.

-• Health-conscious travelers who want routine checkups, preventive blood work, and mental health support covered while abroad.
+• Health-conscious travelers who want routine checkups, mental health support, and outpatient care covered while abroad.

-• EU-based nomads — Genki’s Berlin headquarters and Allianz underwriting make it particularly well-suited for European travelers and those traveling within Europe frequently.
+• EU-based nomads — Genki’s Berlin headquarters make it particularly well-suited for European travelers and those traveling within Europe frequently.

-• Adventure travelers who also want comprehensive health coverage.
-Explorer and Explorer Plus cover most adventure sports without supplemental policies.
+• Adventure travelers who also want full health coverage.
+Genki Traveler includes expanded adventure sports coverage.

 Genki Is NOT Ideal For: